Evelyn000/seamcarving/README.md

 For example:
 <pre><code>python seam.py test/bird.jpeg 350 600 0 bird_rgb.jpeg
 </code></pre>
-for resizing bird.jpeg to 350×600 with RGB energy, and save to bird_rgb.jpeg
+to resize bird.jpeg to 350×600 with RGB energy, and save to bird_rgb.jpeg

 For help, see
 <pre><code>python seam.py --help